anywhichway/thunderclap/README.md

 4) The source code could do with a lot more comments

 5) Project structure does not currently have a clean separation between what people might want to change for their own use vs submit as a pull request.
-In general changes to file in the `src` directory are candidates for pull requests and with the exception of this README those outside are not.
+In general, changes to file in the `src` directory are candidates for pull requests and with the exception of this README those outside are not.

 6) It has not been performance tuned.

-6) It could do with contributors!
+7) It could do with contributors!

 ## Installation and Deployment